clinical-genomics-uppsala/PrecMed1/docs/lab1.md

 ### Assignment 4

 In this assignment we will look at variants in the vcf file.
 Some of them we have already looked at in IGV, and you can always compare how the variants look like in the .vcf and in the .bam file.
+We will do this on UPPMAX again, so open up the terminal and navigate to `~/lab1`

-!!! question "Question 12"
+!!! question "Question 11"

 	:question:
 	Look at the files sample_C.vcf.gz and sample_B.vcf.gz.
-Are they all-sites-vcf-files?
+Are they genome-vcf-files?
 Explain!

 :question:
 Search for the variant in chromosome 9 position 133748283 in sample_C.vcf.gz.
 It's a position in the ABL gene we have looked at before.
 What is the variant frequency and read depth in the vcf file?
 How many reads have found either allele?
 Check the header to understand which tags you are looking for.
 How do the values compare to the values observed in IGV?

-!!! question "Question 13"
+!!! question "Question 12"
 	:question:
 	Search for the variant chr9	37025419 in sample_C.vcf.gz.
 Check the FILTER column and look at the header in sample_C.vcf.gz, what does the flag in the filter field indicate?
 Look at this position in IGV, how many reads are found on the forward, how many on the reverse strand?
 How is it for the reference allele?
 Why do you think this is?

-!!! question "Question 14"
+!!! question "Question 13"
 	:question:
 	Using bcftools, figure out how many variants were found on chromosome 9  in sample_C.vcf.gz that passed all filters (FILTER="PASS") in sample_C.vcf.gz.
+Make sure you are not including the header when counting

 If you are done with all the exercises here, there is one more question for you on the quiz on studium!